 7. Create Custom Shortcuts For Shutdown, Restart, Sleep or Hibernate

-If you like to do power action quickly or with single click in your windows 8 system then you have to create some custom shortcuts.
-To make a custom shortcut of Shutdown, Restart, Sleep and Hibernate, read this tips.
+If you like to do power action quickly or with a single click in your windows 8 system then you have to create some custom shortcuts.
+To make a custom shortcut of Shutdown, Restart, Sleep, and Hibernate, read these tips.